NavyaG-lab/Tech-writer/onboarding/dataset-exercise.md

 ---

-## Query metapod to get the path were the dataset was written to
+## Query Metapod to get the path were the dataset was written to

 [`Metapod`](https://github.com/nubank/metapod) is the service on which we track the metadata about the run.
 It receives from Itaipu all information related to: